rainstormo/Nak-Muay-Ai/README.md

 ## Training Screen
 ![Training Screen](https://github.com/user-attachments/assets/1e3238fe-8f8e-4803-8e8c-ce79877219c6)
-*Description*: The Training screen provides a detailed view of the user's current workout plan, with options to track progress.
+*Description*: The Training screen provides a detailed view of the user's current workout day.

 A literary review was done on the current use of AI in Muay Thai or similiar, it can be found here: [Artificial.Intelligence.for.Muay.Thai.-.Literature.Review.pdf](https://github.com/user-attachments/files/16882821/Artificial.Intelligence.for.Muay.Thai.-.Literature.Review.pdf)